Introduction

 Working with Capella in the Collaboration Manager

 Capella is not a web native tool, however it runs on Linux - so we can use open-source technologies to deliver it to you via browser.
 We constructed a Docker container with Capella and all the plugins you may need, added Xrdp to allow remote connection and Apache Guacamole to stream that connection to your browser.
 We call instances of those containers Sessions.
 To make this platform scalable and allow people co-work comfortably we use Kubernetes to run the Session containers - which in Kubernetes terms are called Pods.
-Kubernetes is able to scale the cluster to accomodate the active sessions, making it run at reasonable costs in both public and private cloud environments (but of course one could run it in a VM).
+Kubernetes is able to scale the cluster to accommodate the active sessions, making it run at reasonable costs in both public and private cloud environments (but of course one could run it in a VM).

 There are currently 2 session types supported:

-• Read-only session - in this case Collaboration Manager gets the latest (or user-selected) model version from git and places that into a read-only workspace within Capella.
+- Read-only session - in this case Collaboration Manager gets the latest (or user-selected) model version from git and places that into a read-only workspace within Capella.
 You can "play" with that model and even make changes, however these changes will not be saved and so will do no harm (for instance to agreed / approved contents).
 When the session is closed the contents of the workspace is gone.

-• Persistent workspace - in this mode a user-specific persistent volume is mounted to the Session pod and linked to Capella as the workspace.
+- Persistent workspace - in this mode a user-specific persistent volume is mounted to the Session pod and linked to Capella as the workspace.
 This enables you to work on projects locally, via git or TeamForCapella as persistent workspace keeps "state" even after the session is closed.

-We do currently support two different working modes: TeamForCapella and Git.
-If you want to get more information about it, we have prepared a comparison here: Ways of co-working on a Capella project
+.
+If you want to get more information about it, we have prepared a

 User Roles